pursuit-curriculum/unit-dsa/intro-to-oop/lesson-notes/README.md

 vendingMachine.vend(1);
 ```

-This strategy worked just fine, because we knew the name of the object: `vendingMachine`
+This strategy worked fine because we knew the object's name: `vendingMachine`.

-However, with classes, we are using classes to make blueprints of objects - we can create many objects all with different names.
+However, with classes, we are using classes to make blueprints of objects - we can create many objects, all with different names.

 So we need a way to say `this` object's snacks, `this` object's age property.
 We need a `pronoun` - a generic term to refer to the item.

-JavaScript uses the keyword `this`
+JavaScript uses the keyword `this`.

 ```js
 const vendingMachine = {